irving-peng/BF-Red-Project1/FrontEndDeveloper_README.txt

 Additional Contributions:
 -------------------------
-I organized a few of the meetings we had on Teams.
+I organized one of the meetings we had on Teams.

 Signature: